Since I’m currently taking a course on SVG (Scalable Vector Graphics) with the W3C I thought of a very simple yet cool application for it: gradients.

 div element as a generic container for our different sections.

-divs can be nested, thus once our basic website flow is drafted it’s easy to add as many other boxes as we want (i.e. widgets, content, …) inside our main containers.
+divs can be nested, thus once our basic website structure is drafted it’s easy to add as many other boxes as we want (i.e. widgets, content, …) inside our main containers.

 What’s the point?
 Simple … Imagine you’d like to display photos, or a video, or if a box should pop up (for authentication purposes for instance), it’s better if your visitors focus on what you’re trying to draw their attention to.
 We will help them concentrate by darkening everything else in the background.